UCL/rmcmc/joss/paper.md

 contains code to recreate the numerical experiments in @livingstone2022barker, and provides a basic implementation of the Barker proposal.
-The R scripts in the repository are not, however, structured into a package, complicating reuse in other projects, and the implementation only provides support for sampling from the proposal and evaluating its log density ratio.
+The R scripts in the repository are not, however, structured into a package, complicating reuse in other projects.
+The implementation also only provides support for sampling from the proposal and evaluating its log density ratio.

 Stan and NIMBLE [@perry2017programming],